Guitar Build Process

 After cutting slot, lower portion of heel will be very fragile

-It will be held together by about ~7mm of edgewise grain
+It will be held together by as little as 3mm of edgewise grain

 Preparing to fit neck to body